balderdashy/sails-docs/concepts/Blueprints/Blueprint Routes.md

 # Blueprint routes

 When you run `sails lift` with blueprints enabled, the framework inspects your models and configuration in order to [bind certain routes](http://sailsjs.com/documentation/concepts/Routes) automatically.
 These implicit blueprint routes (sometimes called "shadow routes", or even just "shadows") allow your app to respond to certain requests without you having to bind those routes manually in your `config/routes.js` file.
-By default, the blueprint routes point to their corresponding blueprint *actions* (see "Blueprint Actions" below), any of which can be overridden with custom code.
+When enabled, the blueprint routes point to their corresponding blueprint *actions* (see "Action routes" below), any of which can be overridden with custom code.

 There are four types of blueprint routes in Sails: